-Enchanting Long Yuan Mark, Roasted Raw Pu-erh Tea Cake 357g
+Enchanting Huo Shao Long Yuan Mark Raw Pu-erh Tea

 A fire-roasted gem from a highly respected puerh producer, this tea hails from the Bulang Mountains in Meng Hai, Yunnan.
-The first production of this style came in 2008, and though widely acclaimed, it did not see a second production until 2018!
-We consider ourselves fortunate to be able to source some of this amazing tea, as it is not easy to procure.
+The first production of this style came in 2008, and though widely acclaimed, it did not see a second production until 2017!
+We consider ourselves fortunate to be able to source this amazing tea, as it is not easy to procure.

-Wrapped in a local, leafy plant and lightly roasted, there’s a subtle toastiness you will not find in other puerhs, and with its prominent zhang (樟)—a woodsy, cooling sensation reminiscent of a pine-, camphor-, or cedar-like quality—every sip is like standing in a forest amongst towering evergreen trees.
+There’s a subtle toastiness you will not find in other puerhs as it was lightly roasted over a open fire wrapped in a local leafy plant. , and with its prominent zhang (樟)—a woodsy, cooling sensation reminiscent of a pine-, camphor-, or cedar-like quality—every sip is like standing in a forest amongst towering evergreen trees.

 Origin: Bulang Mountain, Meng Hai, Yunnan province, China